Can I Use A Home Equity Loan To Buy Another House?: A Guide

 Alternate forms of financing for purchasing a second home include:

-The Bottom Line: Using Home Equity To Buy A Second House Comes With Risks, But It’s A Solid Option
+The Bottom Line: Taking Equity Out Of Your Home To Buy Another House Comes With Risks, But It’s A Solid Option

 Can you use home equity to buy a second home or an investment property?
 The answer is yes – and there are some significant benefits to doing so.
-But as with anytime you take on debt, there are also some potential risks.
+But like with any new debt, there are also some potential risks.
 To ensure your financial success, we recommend analyzing all of the pros and cons before taking action.

 If you’re interested in accessing your home’s equity or lowering your mortgage payment, visit our Learning Center to learn more about the refinancing process.